-The Trust will be looking to ensure that the current schools within the family continue to increase their standards.
-We welcomed our first three non-denomination schools in 2019-20, and we continue to progress the educational standards at these schools in the coming years.
-We welcomed a non-denominational presumption school in Hertfordshire (another 2 to follow) in September 2021 (delayed due to Covid) and are in the process of porting our Brent project to Hertfordshire too.
+The Avanti Schools Trust will be looking to ensure that the current schools within the family continue to increase their standards and begin to embed the Avanti Way.
+We welcomed our first non-denominational presumption school in Bishops Stortford and another to follow in September 2023.